matrix-org/matrix-spec-proposals/proposals/2244-mass-redactions.md

 #### Handle each target separately
-The target events of an `m.room.redaction` shall no longer be considered when deciding the authenticity of an `m.room.redaction` event.
+The target events of an `m.room.redaction` shall no longer be considered when authorizing of an `m.room.redaction` event.
 Any other existing rules remain unchanged.

-When a server accepts an `m.room.redaction` using the modified auth rules, it evaluates targets individually for authenticity under the existing auth rules.
+When a server accepts an `m.room.redaction` using the modified auth rules, it evaluates individually whether each target can be redacted under the existing auth rules.
 Servers MUST NOT include failing and unknown entries to clients.

 > Servers do not know whether redaction targets are authorized at the time they receive the `m.room.redaction` unless they are in possession of the target